KarthikArumugam3/microservices_application_on_kubernetes/README.md

 This project demonstrates a Multi-tier microservices application deployed on Kubernetes.
 The application consists of a voting system with the following microservices:

-Voting App : Frontend application for voting.
+1. Voting App: Frontend application for voting.
-Redis: In-memory data store for saving votes input.
+2. Redis: In-memory data store for saving votes input.
-Worker: Processes votes and stores the results in PostgreSQL.
+3. Worker: Processes votes and stores the results in PostgreSQL.
-PostgreSQL: Database for storing voting results.
+4. PostgreSQL: Database for storing voting results.
-Results App: Frontend application for displaying the voting results.
+5. Results App: Frontend application for displaying the voting results.

 ### Architecture diagram:-